repeatexplorer/repeatexplorer_frontpage/welcome.md

 Developed and maintained by the [Laboratory of Molecular Cytogenetics](http://w3lamc.umbr.cas.cz/lamc/), Institute of Plant Molecular Biology, Biology Centre CAS, Ceske Budejovice, Czech Republic

-This RepeatExplorer Galaxy portal is a part of services provided by [ELIXIR](https://www.elixir-czech.cz/) (European research infrastructure for biological information).
+This RepeatExplorer Galaxy portal is a part of services provided by [ELIXIR](https://www.elixir-czech.cz/) (European Research Infrastructure for Biological Information).
 Please acknowledge this fact in your publications by adding a statement: “*Computational resources for RepeatExplorer analysis were provided by the ELIXIR-CZ project (LM2023055), part of the international ELIXIR infrastructure.*”

 ![ELIXIR](images/ELIXIR_CZECHREPUBLIC_white_background_small.png)